dev-divyansh/upload-files-to-mysql-using-php/README.md

 # upload-files-to-mysql-using-php
-This repo has codes for uploading an sort of file from html table to mysql database using php as backend .
+This repo has codes for uploading any sort of file from html table to mysql database using php as backend .